About Attorney Jill Penn

 Jill was born in Baton Rouge, Louisiana.
 She graduated from Louisiana State University in Baton Rouge with a Bachelor of Science in Marketing and a minor in Business Administration in December 2001.
-Jill started law school at LSU’s Paul M. Hebert Law Center the following fall.
-During law school, she received various honors including Dean's List, CALI awards for the highest grade in numerous classes, and Order of the Coif (top 10% of her graduating class).
+Jill started law school at LSU’s Paul M. Hebert Law Center the following fall where she graduated 5th in her class and received various honors including Dean's List, CALI awards for the highest grade in numerous classes, and Order of the Coif (top 10% of her graduating class).
 She was a member of the Louisiana Law Review and Vice-President of the Legal Association of Women.
-She graduated from LSU Law in 2005.

 After law school graduation, Jill and her husband Wes moved to Dallas, Texas, where Jill practiced law for 6 years at one of the state's largest law firms.
-In 2011, Jill and Wes decided to move their family down to East Texas, where Wes grew up, to be closer to family and to begin a trial-intensive law practice.
+In 2011, Jill and Wes decided to be closer to family and to begin a trial-intensive law practice.

 Jill has represented Fortune 500 companies, small businesses, and individuals in cases involving everything from securities fraud class action to probate litigation, from car crashes and eighteen-wheeler wrecks to construction defect litigation, and from divorce and child support issues to partnership disputes.